sakesfar/TopFrequentWords/README.md

 The user can control processing with the "cancel" button.

 **Working principle:**
 A user selects a txt file.
 The file is processed in WordsFrequencyAnalyzer.
-This processing is a separate thread.
+This processing is in a separate thread.
 Since we can't listen to signals from the working thread, there is a wrapper class called "AnalyzerListener" in *ver1* and "Controller" in *ver2*.
 The wrapper class redirects emitted signals to the GUI thread.